When is A Christmas Carol on TV? Who is in the cast of the BBC’s Charles Dickens drama?

 CONFIRMED: A Christmas Carol begins on 22nd December 2019 at 9pm on BBC One.

-Episode two airs on 23rd December at 9.05pm, and the third and closing episode will air on 24th December (Christmas Eve) at 9pm on BBC One.
+Episode two airs on 23rd December at 9.05pm, and the third and ultimate episode will air on 24th December (Christmas Eve) at 9pm on BBC One.

 Is there a trailer for A Christmas Carol?